 make up the trust fund reserves.
-Since 1935, Social Security has collected about \$19.9 trillion in revenues and interest and has paid out about \$17.1 trillion in benefits and administrative costs (as of December 31, 2016), leaving a balance of \$2.8 trillion in its trust funds.
-Under the intermediate assumptions, the Social Security trust funds are projected to have surpluses each year until 2022.
+Since 1937, Social Security has collected about \$19.9 trillion in revenues and interest and has paid out about \$17.1 trillion in benefits and administrative costs (as of December 31, 2016), leaving a balance of \$2.8 trillion in its trust funds.
+Under the intermediate assumptions, Social Security income will exceed outgo each year until 2022.
 That is, income from revenues and interest will exceed outgo for benefits and administrative costs and the reserves will continue to grow.
 By the end of 2021, the reserves are estimated to be \$3.0 trillion.